Why emotion plays a big part in branding

 Here are five key strategies for creating that all-important emotional connection:

 1. Develop a distinctive brand personality: Your personality should be authentically you, but align with your target audience’s values and aspirations.
-It should permeate through every brand touchpoint – from your color palette to your tone of voice, from your photography style to the experience customers have the moment they interact with your brand.
+It should permeate through every brand touchpoint – from your colour palette to your tone of voice, from your photography style to the experience customers have the moment they interact with your brand.
 The hugely successful beauty brand “Go-To” has mastered this.
 Their quirky and very human brand is consistent and considered across every touchpoint, from the delivery experience to the packaging, to the website cookie alerts.

 2. Master the art of storytelling: Humans are hardwired for stories.
 When brands tell compelling narratives, rather than just facts and figures, they invite their audience to be a part of their story.
 Take Patagonia’s “Don’t Buy This Jacket” campaign.
 By telling a story about sustainability and responsible consumption, they paradoxically increased both their sales and their brand loyalty.